 Permission tcp-socket Use case Opening a client socket to any host (for example e-mail or CalDAV), or creating a raw socket back to their server (although this should preferably be done with web-sockets).
 Threats See systemXHR, internal address ranges, port scanning etc. Review guidance

 Currently, FirefoxOS Gecko is a superset of Gecko (Firefox) - there are APIs that FirefoxOS has acccess too that Firefox does not.

 In addition to web security principles, understanding secure coding practices and common C/C++ vulnerabilities is essential to a successful Gecko security review.
 Things like buffer overflows, format string vulnerabilities, integer overflow, use after free, double free, etc.

-Content/Chrome segregation vulnerabilities are very dangerous as Chrome has 'system principal' and is not subjected to security checks (same origin policy).
+Content/Chrome segregation vulnerabilities are very dangerous as Chrome is not subjected to security checks (same origin policy) like web content is.
 This is an example of a chrome/content segregation vulnerability that lead to

 One important difference between writing web content and chrome code is that in the latter, iframes have chrome privileges by default.
 If this is not desirable (and it probably isn't) you'll want to explicitly specify it's for content -- e.g., iframe.setAttribute("type", "content").